-- Benefits and costs are projected out 10 years into the future (Column 1). - The student attends the colleges for one year, and the cost of tuition is \$1,500 (Column 2). - Earnings foregone while attending the colleges for one year (opportunity cost) come to \$20,000 (Column 3). - Together, tuition and earnings foregone cost sum to \$21,500.
-This represents the out-of-pocket investment made by the student (Column 4).
+- Benefits and costs are projected out 10 years into the future (Column 1). - The student attends the college for one year, and the cost of tuition is \$1,500 (Column 2). - Earnings foregone while attending the college for one year (opportunity cost) come to \$20,000 (Column 3).

-Note that this is a hypothetical example.
-The numbers used are not based on data collected from an existing system or college.
+45 Note that this is a hypothetical example.
+The numbers used are not based on data collected from an existing institution.

-- In return, the student earns \$5,000 more per year than he otherwise would have earned without the education (Column 5). - The net cash flow (NCF) in Column 6 shows higher earnings (Column 5) less the total cost (Column 4). - The assumed going rate of interest is 4%, the rate of return from alternative investment schemes for the use of the \$21,500.
+- Together, tuition and earnings foregone cost sum to \$21,500.
+This represents the out-of-pocket investment made by the student (Column 4). - In return, the student earns \$5,000 more per year than he otherwise would have earned without the education (Column 5). - The net cash flow (NCF) in Column 6 shows higher earnings (Column 5) less the total cost (Column 4). - The assumed going rate of interest is 4%, the rate of return from alternative investment schemes for the use of the \$21,500.